 Travelling from Cleeve?

-The 09.50 service to Reading will start from Cleeve ten minutes earlier at 09.42, serving the usual 134 route via Springhill Road, Icknield Road (Scout Hut), Elvendon Road, Milldown Avenue and Lockstile Way.
+The 09.45 service to Reading will start from Cleeve Scout Hut ten minutes earlier at 09.35, serving the usual 134 route via Elvendon Road, Milldown Avenue and Lockstile Way.
 You can stay on the bus when it reverses at Goring railway station and travel through to Goring village or onwards to Streatley, Pangbourne, Whitchurch, Caversham and Reading.
-The 12.15 from Goring has a good connection out of the 11.40 from Wallingford, and the 11.10, 13.40 and 16.10 from Reading all have good connections at Goring railway station with 134 services to Cleeve, the Stokes and Wallingford.
+The 12.15 from Goring has a good connection out of the 11.40 from Wallingford, and the 11.10, 13.45 and 16.10 from Reading all have good connections at Goring railway station with 134 services to Cleeve, the Stokes and Wallingford.

 Printed copies of the new timetables (as above) are now available - currently on the buses, and also at Goring Library, the Community Centre, and Goring Railway Station and Pangbourne Library (while stocks last!).